Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - New Mexico

 • The child's primary care physician

-• A Medicaid managed care organization insurance plan care coordinator who will monitor the implementation of the plan of care after discharge, if the child is insured, or to a care coordinator in the Children's Medical Services of the Family Health Bureau of the Public Health Division of the Department of Health who will monitor the implementation of the plan of care after discharge, if the child is uninsured
+• A Medicaid-managed care organization insurance plan care coordinator who will monitor the implementation of the plan of care after discharge, if the child is insured, or to a care coordinator in the Children's Medical Services of the Family Health Bureau of the Public Health Division of the Department of Health who will monitor the implementation of the plan of care after discharge, if the child is uninsured

-• The child's parent, relative, guardian, or caregiver who is present at discharge who shall receive a copy upon discharge
+• The child's parent, relative, guardian, or caregiver who is present at discharge shall receive a copy upon discharge

 Services for the Infant